Languages of Pakistan? If you came here to grab the maximum information for the topic, then be confident that you are in the right place.

 Government efforts to Promote Punjabi:

-Punjabi was promoted in several ways by the government of Pakistan after partition.
+Punjabi was promoted in several ways by the government of Pakistan after the partition.

 Firstly, books, novels, and magazines were published.
 It also was started as a subject in various schools and new mediums such as ghazal and nazam emerged.
 Ustad Daman and Gul Khan Nazir are some people that worked hard for the widespread of Punjabi.